solarbirdy/NorthshoreBikeMap/README.md

-Connecting the actively maintained Seattle and 2 Line Eastside bike maps by covering the cities of Shoreline, Lake Forest Park, Kenmore, Bothell, and Woodinville, along with Juanita, northern Kirkland, north Redmond, and nearby unincorporated King County
+Connecting the actively maintained Seattle and 2 Line Eastside bike maps by covering the cities of Shoreline, Lake Forest Park, Kenmore, Bothell, and Woodinville, along with Juanita, northern Kirkland, north Redmond, some unincorporated King County, and southwest Snohomish County

+And the MEGAMAP

+...which combines Greater Northshore, City of Seattle, 2 Line Eastside, and a small piece of King County Regional Trails into a poster-sized high-detail MEGAMAP.

-You may open issues here, or you may leave them in comments on my blog, here:
+You may submit new route data via issues here on Github, or leave them in comments on my blog:

 https://solarbird.net/blog/2024/06/17/contact-bikemap/

-Latest Release 1.4 - August 30, 2024 (actually dropped 29 August reasons)
+**Latest Release 1.4 - August 30, 2024** (dropped early on 29 August for reasons)

-**Note that the north-of-Seattle-proper 1 Line stations are NOT YET OPEN on August 29th.
-They open on August 30th, the official date of this map.**
+_Note that the north-of-Seattle-proper 1 Line stations are NOT YET OPEN on August 29th.
+They open on August 30th, the official date of this map._

 Changes:

-* New data type - Link Light Rail 1 Line stations (all 1 Line stations north of Seattle proper open on August 30th, NOT BEFORE)
+* New data type - Link Light Rail 1 Line stations (all 1 Line stations north of Seattle proper open on **August 30th**, _not before_)
 * Added several street name labels, particularly around the new 1 Line rail stations, for improved wayfinding
 * Cleaned up other street name labels where bike infrastructure overlaid the KCGIS names
 * Upgraded block connection between Bothell Way and NE 181st/Remington in Kenmore to "Sharerow" after improved paint went in